 Upon terminating a relationship with a client, we first remove all access to the client site (meaning, the site continues to exist and could be revived, but is not accessible to the customer).
 After 30 days, a backup of the database is made and of the uploaded data.
 After another 90 days, all files (database backups, media, and attachments) are then removed from our system.

-We have a close partnership with Autodesk's Information Security, Risk and Controls (ISRC) group which is led by Autodesk’s Chief Information Security Officer (CISO).
+We have a close partnership with Autodesk's Information Security, Risk and Controls (ISRC) group which is led by Autodesk’s Chief Security Officer (CSO).

 Scanning and monitoring

 Live intrusion detection systems are installed on all physical servers, monitored 24/7.

 Anti-virus is installed on all physical servers.
 Definition are updated periodically.

 Vulnerability scans are performed and analyzed on a monthly basis.

 As of September 2015, Autodesk has implemented a risk management program under the Autodesk ISRC group led by Autodesk’s CSO.